Joseph-hackathon/hackathon/Scaling Ethereum 2024.md

 # Scaling Ethereum 2024

-## Review of participation in the sixth hackathon.
+## Review of participation in the 8 hackathon.

 ### Overview:
 This service is a decentralized e-commerce platform built on Web3 technology, offering personalized marketplaces for sellers, secure token-based transactions, and trust verification through blockchain certification.